+The third step involves promoting products directly to teachers through CER's School Platform.
 The School Platform provides a link between a school with its teachers, students and parents.
 Through the platform, the school can send messages to the teachers, students and parents.
 The teachers can upload homework and tests to the platform and the students can go to the platform to complete and submit their homework and write the tests.
 The school can automatically collect the markings received by each student.
 Each teacher and student has his or her own account number registered with the platform.